-For thousands of people across the country, a live-in carer acts as a bridge between their condition and their normal, everyday lives.
-They allow people with serious and deteriorating health issues to retain their independence and build a sense of normality for as long as possible.
+For thousands of people across the country, a live-in carer acts as a bridge between their condition and living their normal, everyday lives.
+They allow people with serious and deteriorating health issues to keep their independence and build a sense of normality for as long as possible.

-By the same token, live-in carers can also help your loved-ones with day-to-day tasks such as:
+Live-in carers can help your loved-ones with day-to-day tasks such as:

-– Shopping for essentials like clothing and groceries
+Shopping for essentials such as clothing and groceries

-The onset and progression of serious arthritis can make a huge number of the day to day tasks we take for granted incredibly difficult.
-As osteoarthritis, rheumatoid arthritis or juvenile arthritis take hold, joint pain and lack of mobility can render shopping, housework and cooking almost impossible.
+The onset and progression of serious arthritis can make a huge number of the day-to-day tasks we take for granted incredibly difficult.
+As osteoarthritis or rheumatoid arthritis take hold, joint pain and lack of mobility can render shopping, housework and cooking almost impossible.

 With more than 10 million Brits suffering from arthritis or related joint problems, this represents a massive nationwide problem.

 While there is no known cure for any form of the disease, our complex care staff offer an important support structure to arthritis sufferers across the UK.

 Specialist arthritis carers provide support with all of the household tasks mentioned above, while also providing help with bathing, dressing and toilet use, should the patient have more serious mobility issues.